Gary-XC/Journey-to-AI-Mastery/README.md

 Video Start Date: 2.9
 Completed Sections 1-2
+- Why use machine/deep learning
+- The number one rule of ML

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Took a short break from 2.10 until 3.09 due to schoolwork and poor health.
+Took a short break from 2.10 until 3.01 due to schoolwork and poor health.

+3.08
+Completed Sections 3-6
+- Machine learning vs deep learning
+- Anatomy of neural networks
+- What can deep learning be used for
+-